This article is written by Mohammed Udern

 The declaration of incoming languages like French and Arabic as official languages in addition to modern social and economic factors further led to the marginalization of Amazigh culture and language, restricting its presence in public life, and limiting access to information and services.
 As a consequence, Amazigh has transformed from a practical communication tool into a symbol of identity for the Amazigh people.

 - Number of Tamazight variations: 40

 - Dialects include: Eastern (Ghadames-Nafusi), Northern (Kabyle-Rif-Tashlhhiyt), Western (Azennag and Tetserret), Tuareg (Tamahaq-Tamajeq-Tawellemet), and Guanches.

-- Number of countries where Amazigh is spoken: 13
+- Number of countries where Tamazight is spoken: 13

 - Countries include: Morocco, Algeria, Libya, Mali, Niger, and others.
 It is also present in diaspora countries, such as France, Canada, and others.

-The impact of Amazigh language insecurity on civic participation in Morocco
+The impact of Tamazight language insecurity on civic participation in Morocco

 It is natural that the deprivation of any human group of its cultural rights would have a negative impact on the behavior of its members.
 Linguistic insecurity can directly lead to institutions being boycotted, as evidenced by the Amazigh movement’s boycott of elections prior to 2011.
 Additionally, it may cause a general reluctance to participate in politics, serving as an expression of dissatisfaction.

 A large number of Amazigh associations, the Amazigh Citizenship Network, and the Moroccan Amazigh Democrat Party boycotted the parliamentary elections in 2007 due to “the lack of recognition for Amazigh identity and the Tamazight language in the constitution, as well as the state's ongoing marginalization of Amazigh concerns.”